-The most common industrial application of etched Copper is the foil in printed circuit boards (PCBs), however acid etching of Copper has limitless applications.
+The most common industrial application of etched Copper services is the foil in printed circuit boards (PCBs), however, acid etching of Copper has limitless applications.
 Its properties can be enhanced for specific applications by creating an alloy with another metal.
 For example, adding Beryllium increases physical strength.

 - High electrical and thermal conductivity that is second only to Silver

 - Durable for forming, stamping, bending, and chemical etching

 - Corrosion-resistant which can be enhanced with plating or coating (important in high-frequency applications where “skin-effect” issues must be considered)

 - Soft, ductile, and malleable so it can be drawn, “stretched,” or flattened in various shapes and sizes

 - Accepts soldering without special preparation or materials

 Copper is used in almost anywhere that there is an electrical circuit path on a printed circuit board, within an electrical component, such as a connector, or as a transitional device between circuit boards, including:

 - Lead frames

 - Board-level EMI/RFI shields